Sunu03/multi-finder-pro/README.md

 3. Enable "Developer mode" using the toggle switch in the top right corner.
 4. Click on "Load unpacked" and select the directory containing the extension's source code.
 5. Multi-Finder Pro should now be installed and visible in your Chrome extensions list.
+6. **Optional but recommended**: Open Google Chrome and navigate to `chrome://extensions/shortcuts` and click the pencil icon under Multi-Finder Pro and set the shortcut to Ctrl+F.

 ## Usage